Jan IV of Oświęcim: Life

-At the time of his father's death in 1434 Jan IV was still a minor, so was placed under the care of his older brother Wenceslaus I.
+At the time of his father's death in 1434 Jan IV was still a minor, so he was placed under the care of his older brother Wenceslaus I.

 In 1441, Wenceslaus I agreed to become a vassal of the King of Poland in exchange for the rights to govern the Duchy of Zator (it would be given to them in 1440 and in 1441 Wacław would officially become a vassal).
 This step was also followed by Jan IV and his brother Przemysław.

 On 19 January 1445 was made the formal division of the Duchy between Casimir I's sons.
 Despite the fact that he was the youngest brother, Jan IV received Oświęcim, the capital of the Duchy, and the towns of Kęty, Żywiec and half of Gliwice.

 Since the beginning of his reign Jan IV joined in adventurous politics with his Silesian cousin.
 One of his first decisions was not recognized the purchase of Siewierz by the Bishop of Kraków, Zbigniew Oleśnicki.
 This has led to increased tensions between him and the Polish nobles, even resulting in some border wars (common for that period in medieval Europe).
 The struggle for Siewierz lasted until 1447, when Jan IV finally accepted the ownership of the Bishop.

 In 1448 it seemed that the Jan IV's anti-Polish politics were definitively ended when he signed a border agreement with Kingdom of Poland: however, soon their relations worsened.
 In 1452, and for unknown reasons, Duke Przemysław of Toszek attack Siewierz.
 The Polish troops, under the command of Piotr Szafraniec, used this as an excuse to attack Jan IV, and sieged his castle of Barwałd.
 The Duke of Oświęcim saved his lands only after the payment of 2,000 fines to Piotr Szafraniec.
 But Jan IV, after these humiliating conditions, refused to surrender, and with the plague over the Poland, he looted Polish borderlands, advanced over Lesser Poland and even approached Kraków, the Polish capital itself, on a daring raid.

 The reaction of the Polish King wasn't long in coming.
 In 1453, a large Polish army under the command of the Starost Jan Szczekocki and the Chamberlain Jan Kuropatwa, invaded his Duchy in retribution.
 Unable to face the powerful Polish army, he was defeated and on 25 January he decided to capitulate.
 The Polish King gave him two choices: the vassalization or selling of the Duchy.

 Despite his defeat, Jan IV didn't change his conduct and soon after he began the siege of Oświęcim, then under the hands of Jan z Czyżowa.
 This expedition was unsuccessful, so Jan IV withdrew to the Wolek Castle, from where he conducted trips to the Lesser Poland area.